 Subtract from each value recorded for the odd columns the signal of the corresponding negative control well and write down the result.
 In performing this calculation, allow for any negative values that may exist.
-Carry out the same operations for the column corresponding to the positive control
+Carry out the same operations for the column corresponding to the positive and negative controls.

-The test can be validated only if the positive serum yields a difference in optical density at 10 minutes that is greater than 0,600 and the negative serum yields a difference in optical density that is lower than 0,200.
+The test can be validated only if the positive control serum yields a difference in optical density at 10 minutes that is greater than 0,700 and the negative control serum yields a difference in optical density that is lower than 0,300.